 Once the list is generated, the next step is to evaluate whether the project activities (i.e., construction, planning, restoration, etc.) may potentially effect these species.
 The project activities are then reviewed for potential impacts for each species listed, and specifically address how potential negative impacts to can and will be avoided or minimized by the proponent.
-The lead federal agency will then evaluate the submitted information and make a determination for each species on whether the project activities at this location with have "no effect", "may effect, but not adversely affect", or "likely to jeopardize".
+The lead federal agency will then evaluate the submitted information and make a determination for each species on whether the project activities at this location with have "no effect", "may effect, but not adversely affect", "may effect, likely to adversely affect", or "likely to jeopardize".
 The lead federal agency will then consult with our office on their determination.